Saturday, August 3, 2024

 The Captor of the Ark?

 Shoshenq I, also known as Sheshonq or in the Hebrew Bible Shishak, is a familiar name among those interested in what exactly happened to the Ark of the Covenant.
 It helps that he was name dropped in Raiders of the Lost Ark.
 In the scene where Indiana Jones and Marcus Brody talk to army intelligence in a university lecture hall, the word “Tanis” comes up in an intercepted Nazi message.
-This instantly raises the interest of Indiana Jones, who says it’s one of the final resting places of the Ark.
+This instantly raises the interest of Indiana Jones, who says it’s one of the possible final resting places of the Ark.
 The scene has a couple inaccuracies.
-For one thing, the characters take like the Nazis just unearthed Tanis, when in fact its ruins, situated in northeastern Egypt, were obvious for centuries.
+For one thing, the characters talk like the Nazis just unearthed Tanis, when in fact its ruins, situated in northeastern Egypt, were obvious for centuries.
 In 1798 Napoleon’s Army had already begun serious archaeological studies of the city.
-More obvious is Brody’s incorrect dating, where he has the Egyptians seizing the ark in 980 instead of 925 BC.
+More obvious is Brody’s incorrect dating, where he has the Shoshenq hitting Jerusalem in 980 instead of 925 BC.

 It’s a masterclass in delivering tons of exposition, with bits of humor and an ominous image of the Ark shooting out rays making for an intriguing five minutes scene where four guys just talk.
 For Ark and archaeology enthusiasts the scene resonates, as Shoshenq is a main suspect.
 The questions is, what was the context for Shoshenq’s attack on Judah, and was the pharaoh known for anything else?